awsdocs/aws-secrets-manager-docs/doc_source/reference_template_MariaDB_MultiUser.md

     """Generate a new secret

     This method first checks for the existence of a secret for the passed in token.
-If one does not exist, it will generate a new secret and put it with the passed in token.
+If one does not exist, it will generate a new secret and save it using the passed in token.

     Args:
         service_client (client): The secrets manager service client